Comoros without keeper for Cameroon game

-Afcon 2021: Comoros without goalkeeper for Cameroon last 16 game
+Afcon 2021: Comoros will play without a recognised goalkeeper for last-16 tie with Cameroon

 Last updated on .From the section Sport Africa

-Africa Cup of Nations giant-killers Comoros will play their last 16 match against hosts Cameroon without a recognised goalkeeper.
+Africa Cup of Nations giant-killers Comoros will play Monday's last-16 game against hosts Cameroon without a recognised goalkeeper.

-Salim Ben Boina was injured in their final Group C match, while fellow keepers Ali Ahamada and Moyadh Ousseini have both tested positive for Covid-19.
+Salim Ben Boina was injured in their final Group C match, while fellow keepers Ali Ahamada and Moyadh Ousseini have tested positive for Covid-19.

-Comoros goalkeeping coach Jean-Daniel Padovani confirmed at a news conference on Sunday that he had been asked to identify an outfield player to go in goal for the tournament debutants.
+Nations Cup rules state sides must play if they have 11 fit players.

-The Coelacanthes, ranked 132nd in the world, have been hit by a coronavirus outbreak affecting players and management ahead of their meeting with the Indomitable Lions on Monday (19:00 GMT).
+Comoros goalkeeping coach Jean-Daniel Padovani said an outfield player would go in goal.

-Nations Cup rules state sides must play if they have 11 fit players - even if they do not have a recognised goalkeeper.
+The Coelacanths, ranked 132nd in the world, have been hit by a coronavirus outbreak affecting players and management ahead of their meeting with the Indomitable Lions on Monday (19:00 GMT).

-Comoros are playing at the tournament for the first time in their history and reached the knock-out stages after beating Ghana 3-2 and finishing third in Group C.
+Comoros are playing at the tournament for the first time in their history and reached the knockout stages after beating Ghana 3-2 and finishing third in Group C.

-Monday's game between Comoros and Cameroon will be shown live on BBC Sport (UK only).
+The game between Comoros and Cameroon will be shown live on BBC Sport (UK only).

 More to follow.